Mr-Errors/PandaMenus/README.md

 # PandaMenus

 PandaMenus is a Minecraft Skript plugin that enables server administrators to create fully customizable menus tailored to their specific needs.
-While there are currently some limitations—such as the absence of placeholder support—PandaMenus can be thought of as a streamlined alternative to DeluxeMenus, featuring a built-in pagination system for enhanced navigation and user experience.
+While there are currently some limitations—such as the absence of placeholder support.
+PandaMenus can be thought of as a streamlined alternative to DeluxeMenus, featuring a built-in pagination system for enhanced navigation and user experience.

 ## Requirements